 The Three Categories of Men in the Border Areas of the Sundarbans

-Fameta’s grandmother, still sustaining in bidi-making
+Fameta’s grandmother, still sustaining in bidi-making in the Sundarbans

 Migrant laborers.
 The majority of the men migrate to Tamil Nadu or Kolkata, for the heavy chain of labor work.
 For three months or more, they work in what the women make out to be ’foreign lands’.
 Their relationship with the family is communicated through the money sent and the wee months they migrate back.